-Meet Xanthe Gladstone, Director of Food & Food Sustainability at The Good Life Experience, and chef, who is well on her way to becoming renowned in the culinary profession for her sustainable and vegetarian cooking.
-Read the following article, where Xanthe discusses her exciting ventures for the coming year working in both rural North Wales and the Highlands in Scotland, the joy of finding of her culinary niche, and her plan to bring communities together with food.
+Xanthe Gladstone is the Director of Food & Food Sustainability at The Good Life Experience, who is well on her way to becoming renowned in the culinary profession for her sustainable and vegetarian cooking.
+Read the following article, where Xanthe discusses her exciting ventures for the coming year working in both rural North Wales and the Highlands in Scotland, the joy of finding her culinary niche and her plan to bring communities together with food.

 At the beginning of 2019 I moved out of London to be in North Wales part time at the age of 23.
 I felt strongly that I wanted to work on what I felt passionate about and make this central to my career.
 Since then, I have spent almost every waking — and sleeping — moment thinking about various current and potential projects, menus, recipes, articles and books I’ve read, documentaries I’ve watched, growing vegetables, and baking sourdough.
 It’s safe to say I’ve become obsessed, and every day this obsession grows.

 Next year is all about growing vegetables.
 I have taken on sustainable food projects in the Highlands at Glen Dye Cabins and Cottages, and in the Walled Garden of Hawarden Castle.
 I am striving to produce interesting varieties of vegetables and lots of them.
 When I first started growing earlier this year, I didn’t realise quite how much planning and organising goes into it, it’s a wide world of scheduling exactly when to plant the right things and how they grow best, as well as what sort of things will get in their way.
 I will sell this produce to the local community as well as using it to cook at my supper clubs.